Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Disable Automatic restart on the instance.
 - [ ] Enable Preemptibility on the instance.

+The best approach is:

+**2. Enable delete protection on the instance.**

+### Explanation:

+**Option 2: Enable delete protection on the instance.**
+- **Prevents Accidental Deletion:** Enabling delete protection directly prevents the instance from being accidentally deleted.
+This feature is specifically designed to protect instances from accidental deletion by adding an additional step and confirmation when attempting to delete the instance.
+- **Suitable for Production Environments:** This is the most straightforward and effective method to ensure that critical production instances are not removed unintentionally.

+**Why Other Options are Wrong:**

+**Option 1: Disable the flag Delete boot disk when instance is deleted.**
+- **Not a Direct Solution:** While this ensures that the boot disk persists after the instance is deleted, it does not prevent the instance itself from being deleted.
+The instance can still be accidentally terminated, causing downtime.

+**Option 3: Disable Automatic restart on the instance.**
+- **Irrelevant to Deletion Protection:** Disabling automatic restart affects the behavior of the instance in the event of a crash or maintenance event, not its deletion.
+It has no impact on preventing accidental deletions.

+**Option 4: Enable Preemptibility on the instance.**
+- **Increased Risk of Deletion:** Enabling preemptibility makes instances more prone to being automatically terminated by Google Cloud after a short period (typically 24 hours).
+This option is intended for cost-saving on non-critical workloads and is the opposite of what is needed to protect a critical production instance from accidental deletion.

+### Conclusion:
+Enabling delete protection on the instance (Option 2) is the most appropriate measure to safeguard a production application from accidental deletion.
+This approach directly addresses the requirement to prevent unintentional instance termination, ensuring the instance remains operational until a deliberate action is taken to remove the delete protection.
 **[⬆ Back to Top](#table-of-contents)**

 ### Your company uses a large number of Google Cloud services centralized in a single project.
 All teams have specific projects for testing and development.
 The DevOps team needs access to all of the production services in order to perform their job.
 You want to prevent Google Cloud product changes from broadening their permissions in the future.
 You want to follow Google-recommended practices.
 What should you do?